THE END OF THE BEGINNING: A HARRY POTTER FAN-FICTION STORY

 “Will it always be that way?”

 He nodded jerkily.
-“You’re the only good I’ve ever known…how could I ever stop holding you in my heart?”
+“You’re the greatest good I’ve known…how could I ever stop holding you in my heart?”

 “Then,” she began, her voice weakening, “perhaps your heart is not so black…after all…for hell holds no space for one who…can love…or receive it…from another…and…I…” Again, she writhed in pain, but was too weak to utter more than a squeak.

 Snape brought her into his arms again.
-It was the end now, and he wanted her to know…she was loved.
+He knew the end was coming on now, and he wanted her to know…she was loved.

 “I…I wish I could have lived…” she confessed.
 “There are so many things I wanted to see…to do…I wanted to help people…more than I have…”